-In May 2008 I moved back to Michigan and started working as a Senior System Administrator for the University of Michigan College of Literature, Science, and the Arts, in their LSA IT group, primarily supporting the web applications development and content management system for the college's Development, Marketing, and Communications team.
-DMC produces and maintains all the department-specific web sites for the college, for those departments who don't want to do so themselves.
+In May 2008 I moved back to Michigan and started working as a Senior System Administrator for the University of Michigan College of Literature, Science, and the Arts, in their LSA IT group, primarily supporting the web applications development and content management system for the college's Development, Marketing, and Communications (DMC; later renamed to LSA Advancement) team.
+That team produced and maintained all the department-specific web sites for the college, for those departments who don't want to do so themselves.
 I was responsible for the operation and maintenance of the hardware, operating system, and application software for the web content management system (CMS), as well as the system and application architecture of the new version of the CMS environments deployed in 2009.

 In August 2010, my position was relocated out of LSA IT and into DMC.
 Other than office location and the management chain I reported through, nothing really changed in terms of role or responsibilities.

 In 2011, my team won the LSA Spotlight Award.
 The award "recognizes and celebrates achievements and contributions staff make to the successful operation of the college" and "is an opportunity to acknowledge the dedication and exemplary performance of individuals and work groups that deserve special recognition."

 The old version of the CMS was decommissioned in June 2012; by September 2012 we had launched 100 sites in the new version of the CMS.

 In April 2013, my position was transferred back to LSA IT from DMC as part of the ongoing IT consolidation and rationalization effort.
 My responsibilities broadened beyond the CMS focus and I got to train the other Linux admins on my team to backfill for me in the CMS role.
 That CMS product was finally decommissioned in the summer of 2016.